Bureau of Reclamation, Interior.

 Comments are invited on:

-(a) Whether the proposed information collection is necessary for the proper performance of Reclamation's functions to manage and operate Federal water projects and their associated lands, facilities, and water surfaces, including whether the information will have practical use;
+(a) Whether the proposed collection of information is necessary for the proper performance of our functions, including whether the information will have practical use;

-(b) The accuracy of the burden estimate for the proposed collection of information, including the validity of the methodology and assumptions used;
+(b) Accuracy of our burden estimate for the proposed collection of information;

 (c) Ways to enhance the quality, usefulness, and clarity of the information to be collected; and

-(d) Ways to minimize the burden of the information collection on respondents, including the use of appropriate automated, electronic, mechanical, or other forms of information technology.
+(d) Ways to minimize the burden of the collection of information on respondents, including the use of automated collection techniques or other forms of information technology.

 We will summarize all comments received regarding this notice.
 We will publish that summary in the Federal Register when the information collection request is submitted to OMB for review and approval.